ionic-team/ionic-framework/core/src/components/input/readme.md

 number

-Set the amount of time, in milliseconds, to wait to trigger the `ionInput` event after each keystroke.
+Set the amount of time, in milliseconds, to wait to trigger the `ionChange` event after each keystroke.
 Default `0`.

 #### disabled